General teleportation channel in Fermionic Quantum Theory: Optimal Teleportation in FQT

 Notice, in FQT also, the mathematical state-channel isomorphism between the noisy fermionic resource state and the corresponding teleportation channel is physical.
-Indeed, applying the fermionic teleportation channel (whose action is given by \textit{Lemma 9}) on one half of the state \(|\psi^{+}\rangle \langle \psi^{+}|_{f}\) outputs noisy fermionic resource state given by Eq.~(\ref{eq:25}).
-Hence using \textit{Corollary 2} and \textit{Lemma 8} one can show that any Fermionic channel can be reduced to the form mentioned in \textit{Lemma 9}.
+Indeed, applying the fermionic teleportation channel (whose action is given by lemma \ref{lm9} on one half of the state \(|\psi^{+}\rangle \langle \psi^{+}|_{f}\) outputs noisy fermionic resource state given by Eq.~(\ref{eq:31}).
+Hence using corollary \ref{col2} and lemma \ref{lm8} one can show that any Fermionic channel can be reduced to the form mentioned in lemma \ref{lm9} without affecting the entanglement fidelity.
+In other words, we have the following commutative diagram:

-To calculate the teleportation fidelity of this teleportation channel (with the scheme mentioned in \textit{Theorem 1}), one can easily show that for the exact case, \(F(\mathbb{I} \wedge \mathcal{E}_{exact})=1\) (see Appendix E).
+To calculate the teleportation fidelity of this teleportation channel, one can easily show that for the exact case, \(F(\mathbb{I} \wedge \mathcal{E}_{exact})=1\) (see Appendix \ref{sec:a5}).